theSohamTUmbare/Variational-AutoEncoder/Readme.md

-This pro
+This project was developed by me and [Soham bit](https://github.com/bit-soham)

 # Variational Autoencoder (VAE)

 This repository contains a re-implementation of the Variational Autoencoder architecture inspired by the **"Autoencoders by Dor Bank, Noam Koenigstein, Raja Giryes"** [paper](https://arxiv.org/abs/2003.05991).
-Our approach builds upon the architecture used in **Stable Diffusion's VAE encoder-decoder**(https://github.com/Stability-AI/stablediffusion), with novel training strategies that significantly enhance model performance.
+Our approach builds upon the architecture used in [**Stable Diffusion's VAE encoder-decoder**](https://github.com/Stability-AI/stablediffusion), with novel training strategies that significantly enhance model performance.

 ## Key Highlights